rdrgmnzs/pulp_centos_errata_import/README.md

 # Parameters

 [Required]

   --errata    - Path to the errata XML file.

---user      - Pulp user (Usually admin, unless you are creating a pulp user specifically for this script) --password  - Pulp password (Found under /etc/pulp/server.conf, unless you are creating a pulp user specifically for this script)
+  --user      - Pulp user (Usually admin, unless you are creating a pulp user specifically for this script).

+  --password  - Pulp password (Found under /etc/pulp/server.conf, unless you are creating a pulp user specifically for this script).

 [Optional]

---rhsa-oval     - Path to the OVAL XML file from Red Hat (recommended) --include-repo  - Only consider packages and errata in the provided repositories.
+  --rhsa-oval     - Path to the OVAL XML file from Red Hat (recommended)

+  --include-repo  - Only consider packages and errata in the provided repositories.
 Can be provided multiple times.

 [Logging]

---quiet         - Only print warnings and errors --debug         - Set verbosity to debug (use this when reporting issues!)
+  --quiet         - Only print warnings and errors

+  --debug         - Set verbosity to debug (use this when reporting issues!)

 # Warning